Broker Review Updated: April 2026 18 min read

 Is forex trading legal in India?

 Forex trading through recognized Indian exchanges (NSE, BSE) in INR-paired currencies is fully legal and regulated by SEBI.
 Trading with international brokers on non-INR pairs exists in a regulatory grey area.
 We recommend consulting a financial advisor for your specific situation.
 Read our detailed guide on forex trading legality in India.
+Learn more in our best trading apps India 2026.

 What is the minimum amount to start forex trading in India?